Process Management

 Interactive applications

 Interactive applications like Shiny, Flask, FastAPI, Dash, and Plumber have write access to the directory containing the unpackaged code.
 This directory is the working directory when launching an application.
-Data written into this directory is visible to all processes associated with that application not to processes associated with other content.
+Data written into this directory is visible to all processes associated with that application, but not to any processes associated with other content.
 Application directory data remains available until that application is next deployed to Posit Connect.
 A deployment creates a new application directory containing only the deployed content.

 Posit Connect may launch multiple processes to service requests for an application.
 There is no coordination between these processes.
 Applications that write to local files could experience problems when different processes attempt to write to a single file.